SlyRemarks/docs/README.md

 Because there are three wires (discounting the protective ground conductor), classical theory dictates that two wattmeters are needed, and for ‘wattmeter’ read a pair of voltage and current measurements.
 The emonTx4 has three voltage inputs, only L1 and L2 should be used.
-You will need two current measurements, one on each ‘hot’ leg of the supply.
-You do not need a c.t. on the neutral, it will only tell you the current imbalance between the two legs.
+You will need two current measurements, one on each 'hot' leg of the supply.
+You do not need a CT on the neutral, it will only tell you the current imbalance between the two legs.

 ![N.American Electricity Supply - Measuring whole-house power](files/EINA210423/N_America_Fig_6-CTs.webp)

-*Figure 6.
+<sub>Figure 6.
 North American domestic electricity supply - measuring whole-house power.
+Note the
-Note the different c.t. orientation for the emonTx4 compared to the emonTx V2 & V3.*
+different CT orientation for the emonTx4 compared to the emonTx V2 & V3.</sub>

 In Fig 6, assume for simplicity the loads are all purely resistive.
 (If they are not, which will almost certainly be the case in practice, the same principle applies but the maths is a little more complicated.)

-CT 1 sees the total current of the upper 120 V load and the 240 V load: I<sub>1</sub> + I<sub>3</sub>
+<code>CT 1 sees the total current of the upper 120 V load and the 240 V load: I<sub>1</sub> + I<sub>3</sub></code>

-CT 2 sees the total current of the lower 120 V load and the 240 V load: I<sub>2</sub> + I<sub>3</sub>
+<code>CT 2 sees the total current of the lower 120 V load and the 240 V load: I<sub>2</sub> + I<sub>3</sub></code>

 Note that both CT 1 and CT 2 face to the left, as indicated by the ‘phase dots’ – this is because both V1 and V2 voltages are measured with reference to the neutral.

-The power for loads only on the “A” leg is straightforward:
+The power for loads only on the "A" leg is straightforward:

 <code>P = V<sub>1</sub> × I<sub>1</sub></code>

-and for the “B” leg (a mirror image):
+and for the "B" leg (a mirror image):

 <code>P = V<sub>2</sub> × I<sub>2</sub></code>

-but for 240 V loads, the two voltages are measured in opposite directions and the currents too flow in opposite directions through the CTs.
-The simplest way to think of this is to divide the 240 V load into two – the mid-point can then (conceptually) be connected to the neutral (but no current will flow because it’s at the same voltage) and the two halves then become indistinguishable from two identical 120 V loads, each taking the same current as the 240 V load did.
+but for 240 V loads, the two voltages are measured in opposite directions and the currents too flow in opposite directions through the CT's.
+The simplest way to think of this is to divide the 240 V load into two – the mid-point can then (conceptually) be connected to the neutral (but no current will flow because it is at the same voltage) and the two halves then become indistinguishable from two identical 120 V loads, each taking the same current as the 240 V load did.

 The total power is